DocuClipper logo

 DocuClipper's New Project-Based Interface

-DocuClipper’s redesigned interface gives you more control and clarity over your workflow through a folder-based project structure.
-This modernized layout helps you group, manage, and secure your documents by client, case, or department.
-This new interface uses a two-level hierarchy:
+DocuClipper organizes work into a folder-based project structure so you can group, manage, and secure documents by client, case, or department.
+The interface uses a two-level hierarchy:

 • Level 1 (L1): Folders (e.g., companies, clients, or financial period)